 3. Considering the price and value your ring

-There is also the question of value, some jewellers will offer a similar product for hugely varying prices.
-There are many factors which go into determining price but largely include the quality of the gemstone and metals, the size of the centre stone and accompanying accent stones, the engagement ring design and any brand premium the jeweller places on its products.
+At Fenton, we offer 0% financing options that help you spread the cost of your dream piece.
+With Klarna Pay in 3, Klarna Financing and Splitit, you can pay in 3-12 monthly instalments to help make this investment a bit more manageable.
+Learn more about our financing options here.
+There are many factors which go into determining the price of an engagement ring.
+These largely include the quality of the gemstone, metal, the size of the centre stone and accompanying accent stones, the engagement ring design and any brand premium the jeweller places on its products.

 4. Choosing the centre stone for your ring